 That afternoon, alone in my grandmother's kitchen, I called out to Jesus the Messiah for forgiveness and received him as my Lord.
 Immediately, I felt the awesome love of God surround me and lift the heavy, sticky load of darkness off of my shoulders.
 Finally!
 After all those years, I knew that I had been forgiven of all my sins and reconciled to God.
 I was a brand new person, free from guilt and shame.
 I no longer had to wonder where God was, or how I could sense his presence.

 I stopped swearing, gossiping and lying.
 I stopped seeing psychics, stopped taking drugs and ended my pattern of immorality.
 Jesus turned my anxiety and fear into peace and love.
 Finally, by God's grace, I'm becoming the kind of Jew God wanted me to be all along—one who can point people to the living God of Israel who transforms broken lives into whole ones.

 Cyril lives in southern California with his wife, Rhonda—also a Jewish believer in Jesus—and their three children, Gabriella, Daniel and Yossi.

-This article is excerpted from the Gordons’ booklet, Matched by Messiah: Jewish Soul Mates for Jesus.
-If you are not yet a believer in Jesus but want to know more, please contact us for a free copy of this booklet.
+This article is excerpted from the Gordons' booklet, Matched by Messiah: Jewish Soul Mates for Jesus.
+If you are not yet a believer in Jesus but want to know more, order their book.